TQ FOUNDATION SCHOLARSHIP AIMS TO KICKSTART MOTORSPORT CAREERS

 Hampton Downs NZ Racing Academy was launched at the end of 2020 to upskill and support local and international drivers at a world-class facility.
 The academy is primarily designed for up and coming drivers to learn basic and advanced driving skills.
 That might be someone looking to make the jump from go-karts to cars or more experienced drivers who want to hone their racecraft skills.

-“We’ve hand picked our trustees for their experience, commitment and passion for the sport,” says Josie Spillane, Chief Executive Officer of Highlands and Hampton Downs Motorsport Parks.
+“We’ve hand-picked our trustees for their experience, commitment and passion for the sport,” says Josie Spillane, Chief Executive Officer of Highlands, Hampton Downs, and Taupo Motorsport Parks.
 “The aim of the foundation is to build a hub for Kiwi motorsport that connects the talent in this country to the global kiwi motorsport community.
 We see it as a place to identify up and coming talent and then work out a pathway to support them into a motorsport career.
-Partnering with Toyota makes a lot of sense because we see Toyota as a key stakeholder in the future of motorsport and their ongoing investment is critical to the growth of NZ motorsport both domestically and globally. ”
+Partnering with Toyota makes a lot of sense because we see Toyota as a key stakeholder in the future of motorsport and their ongoing investment is critical to the growth of NZ motorsport both domestically and globally.”

 “We’re not reinventing the wheel with this foundation and scholarship,” says Tony Quinn.
 “The Kiwi Driver Fund and individuals like Sir Colin Giltrap and his sons Richard and Michael, Kenny Smith, Peter ‘PJ’ Johnson, and many others, have been supporting Kiwi drivers for a long time and I want to continue to build on the great work they’ve done.
 Young Kiwi drivers seem to have this incredible ability to get the most out of a race car and I want to help develop the next generation of talent.”